-For discovery of services a graph can be shown to the user.
+For discovery of services a graph can be shown to the user (nodes = classes/categories and edges = relations, in the first version may be only subsumption).
 In order to do this, a widget was required that allows the display of graphs, namely nodes and edges.
 With this widget, the user is able to select specific nodes.
-It is therefore required to send an event after the user has selected an element.
-The widget is required for 5.3 to display search graphs as described in section 3.5.1.
+It is therefore required to send an event after the user has selected an element. - The widget is required for 5.3 to display search graphs as described above.